-Justices Hold 1st Meeting Since Leak Of Draft Roe Opinion - NewsBreak
+Justices hold 1st meeting since leak of draft Roe opinion - NewsBreak

 Chief Justice John Roberts last week confirmed the authenticity of the opinion, revealed by Politico, in ordering the court's marshal to undertake an investigation.

-Roberts stressed that the draft, written by Justice Samuel Alito and circulated in February, may not be the court’s final word.
+Roberts stressed that the draft, written and circulated in February, may not be the court's final word.
 Supreme Court decisions are not final until they are formally issued and the outcomes in some cases changed between the justices’ initial votes shortly after arguments and the official announcement of the decisions.

 That's true of a major abortion ruling from 1992 that now is threatened, Planned Parenthood v.
 Casey, when Justice Anthony Kennedy initially indicated he would be part of a majority to reverse Roe but later was among five justices who affirmed the basic right of a woman to choose abortion that the court first laid out in roe in 1973.